boonyong6/how-linux-works/README.md

 ## 7.8 Timer Units Running as Regular Users

 - Use \--user option to systemd-run to run a timer unit as a regular user.
-- However, if you log out before the unit runs, the unit won’t start, and if you log out before the unit completes, the unit terminates.
+- However, if you log out before the unit runs, the unit won't start, and if you log out before the unit completes, the unit terminates.

 ```bash
 # To keep the user manager around after you log out